pnodet/tsgolint/README.md

 Oxlint CLI -> paths + rules -> tsgolint -> diagnostics -> Oxlint CLI.

-* Oxlint is the "frontend" for tsgolint, it handles cli, paths walk, ignore logic and printing of diagnostics.
+* Oxlint is the "frontend" for tsgolint, it handles CLI, path walking, ignores logic and printing of diagnostics.
-* tsgolint is the backend for Oxlint, accepting paths as input, and output structured diagnostics.
+* tsgolint is the backend for Oxlint, accepting paths as input, and outputs structured diagnostics.

 Scope of tsgolint is only:

-* run the type aware rules
+* run the type-aware rules
 * pass structured diagnostics back to oxlint

 ## Note about typescript-go shims